-Comments

-Policies consistent with the national guidelines and national criteria for the prescription and administration of blood and blood products are in place and available to
+Policies consistent with the national guidelines and national criteria for the prescription and administration of blood and blood products are in place and available to clinicians.

-clinicians.
-There have been no incidents related to blood management in the past 12 months.

-Rating Applicable HSF IDs

-Met All

-ACTION 7.07

-The health service organ The health service organisation uses processes for reporting transfusion-related adverse events, in accordance with national guidelines and criteria
+The health service organisation uses processes for reporting transfusion-related adverse events, in accordance with national guidelines and criteria

-Comments

 Policies and processes are in place to support compliant reporting of adverse events related to transfusions.
-These are monitored and reported through the Blood

-Management Committee.

-Rating Applicable HSF IDs

-Met All

-ACTION 7.08

 The health service organisation participates in haemovigilance activities, in accordance with the national framework

-Comments

-PPH contributes to the Queensland Health Haemovigilence activities as required.

-Rating Applicable HSF IDs

-Met All
+The organisation contributes to haemovigilance activities consistent with the national framework.

-ACTION 7.09 The health service organisation has processes: a.
-That comply with manufacturers' directions, legislation, and relevant jurisdictional requirements to store, distribute and handle blood and blood and blood products safely and securely b.
-To trace blood and blood products from entry into the organisation to transfusion, discard or transfer Comments Blood and blood products are stored, distributed, and managed in compliance with legislative and regulatory requirements and are able to be traced.
-Processes are monitored and reported through the Blood Management Committee.
-Any incidents related to inappropriate handling of blood or blood products is reported and managed through the interment system.
-PPH does not store blood for emergency requirements onsite.
-Rating Applicable HSF IDs Met All
+The health service organisation has processes: a.
+That comply with manufacturers' directions, legislation, and relevant jurisdictional requirements to store, distribute and handle blood and blood products safely and securely b.
+To trace blood and blood products from entry into the organisation to transfusion, discard or transfer

-ACTION 7.10 ACTION 7.10
+Blood and blood products are stored, distributed and managed in compliance with legislative and regulatory requirements and are able to be traced.
+Processes are monitored and any incidents related to inappropriate handling of blood or blood products is reported and managed through the incident management system.
+The Blood fridge is audited regularly and audit results demonstrate high compliance.

-The health service organ isation has processes to: a.
+The health service organisation has processes to: a.
 Manage the availability of blood and blood products to meet clinical need b.
 Eliminate avoidable wastage c.
-Respond

-in times of shortage in times of shortage
+Respond in times of shortage

-Comments Comments

 Processes are in place to manage the availability of blood and blood products, eliminate wastage and respond to shortages.
 The use of blood and blood products is monitored and reported through governance reporting mechanisms.

-Rating Applicable HSF IDs

-Met All